-Optimized performance can easily be measured by VMA predefined specification profile for latency:
+The optimized performance can easily be measured by XLIO predefined specification profiles for different scenarios.

 For blocking sockets only.
 It controls the number of times the ready packets can be polled on the RX path before they go to sleep (wait for interrupt in blocked mode).
 The recommended value for best latency is -1 (unlimited).

-Controls which CPU core(s) the VMA internal thread is serviced on.
-The recommended configuration is to run VMA internal thread on a different core than the application but on the same NUMA node.
+Controls which CPU core(s) the XLIO internal thread is serviced on.
+The recommended configuration is to run XLIO internal thread on a different core than the application but on the same NUMA node.